Programme

 Thursday 6 June - Programme

-• Rt Hon Mark Simmonds, Chairman, Advisory Board, Invest Africa
+• The Rt Hon Mark Simmonds, Chairman, Advisory Board, Invest Africa

 • Karen Taylor, Executive Chair, Invest Africa

 Africa’s investment outlook is showing gradual improvement after a turbulent period, with growth projected to reach about 4% in 2024.
 Still, despite positive signals, including stabilised public debt ratios and significantly reduced inflation, challenges persist – from funding shortages to high borrowing costs.
-In this session, speakers will delve into these challenges and opportunities associated with investing in Africa, deconstructing investment-inhibiting views on risk, reward, and return across Africa.
+In this session, speakers will delve into these challenges and opportunities, deconstructing investment-inhibiting views on risk, reward, and return across Africa.

 • Dr Akinwumi Adesina, President, African Development Bank Group

-• The Rt Hon Andrew Mitchell MP, Deputy Foreign Secretary and Minister of State (Development & Africa), Foreign, Commonwealth & Development Office
+• The Rt Hon Andrew Mitchell, Deputy Foreign Secretary & Minister of State (Development & Africa), Foreign, Commonwealth & Development Office

 • Samaila Zubairu, President & CEO, Africa Finance Corporation